 It was then beautifully restored with a lovely flower garden and outdoor seating added.

-Unfortunately, we are
+we are currently closed!

 You are invited to come visit us to see the

 of Boise's past every First Thursday of the month from 4 to 7 pm

 You can also have your next small Special Occasion here.
 Email us for more details and to reserve your date.

 (3 weeks ahead recommended)